Carrie Underwood Shares Adorable Photo Of Her Superhero Rescue Dog

 Carrie’s latest glimpse into her life at home as a mom and a wife comes just days after the singer’s fans were up in arms over the singer’s lack of nominations at the 2017 CMA Awards.

-Though Carrie will be returning to the country music award show to co-host with Brad Paisley for their 10th consecutive year, the former American Idol winner unfortunately didn’t get much love from the Country Music Association when the nominations were announced on September 4.
+Although Carrie will be returning to the country music awards show to co-host with Brad Paisley for their 10th consecutive year, the former American Idol winner unfortunately didn’t get much love from the Country Music Association when the nominations were announced on September 4.

-Underwood walked away with just a single nomination for the 2017 ceremony, set to take place on November 8, and is solely nominated in the Female Vocalist of the year category which she won for the first time since 2008 last year.
+Underwood walked away with just a single nomination for the 2017 ceremony, set to take place on November 8, and is solely nominated in the Female Vocalist of the Year category, which she won for the first time since 2008 last year.

 Fans noticed that Carrie Underwood, Miranda Lambert, and their fellow females were all shut-out of the prestigious Entertainer of the Year categories, which was dominated by the men of country music.